Professor, Ecology and Botany

 Office Location: 316 Olin Hall

 Dr. Rosburg arrived at Drake in 1996.
 He has a Ph.D. in Ecology and Evolutionary Biology from Iowa State University.
-A Masters in Plant Ecology and a Bachelor of Science in Fish and Wildlife Biology were also attained at Iowa State.
+A Masters in Plant Ecology and a Bachelor of Science in Fish and Wildlife Biology were also earned at Iowa State.
 Early in his career, he worked as a wildlife biologist for the Bureau of Land Management (Wyoming), the Fish and Wildlife Service (Colorado) and the Iowa Department of Natural Resources.
 Dr. Rosburg grew up on a farm in western Iowa.
 From 1982 to 1986 he farmed on the family farm established by his great-grandfather while implementing and investigating methods of sustainable agriculture.